Ibrahim Sulu-Gambari: Early life

-He started his early school at Native Authority School in 1953 finishing in 1956 then he moved to Offa Grammar School and finished in 1960 later in 1961 to 1962 he studied in Oakham Schools England and City Westminster College finished In 1963 and he moved to Middle Temple School from 1964 to 1967 and in 1966 he attended University of London to 1969 then Nigeria Law School in 1969 to 1971.
+He started his early school at Native Authority School in 1953 finishing in 1956 then he moved to Offa Grammar School and finished in 1960.
+Between 1961 and 1962 he studied at Oakham School in England and went on to the City Westminster College until 1963.
+He moved to Middle Temple School from 1964 to 1967 and in 1966 he attended University of London to 1969 then Nigeria Law School in 1969 to 1971.

 He works as permanent secretary and solicitor-general in then Gongola and became judge at Bauchi High Court in 1976 later in 1978 he was Justice in Court of Appeal.

-He is a nephew of the Chief of Staff to the President of Nigeria Muhammadu Buhari Ibrahim Gambari.
+He is a nephew of Ibrahim Gambari, the Chief of Staff to the former President of Nigeria, Muhammadu Buhari.

 Northern Nigeria

-The stool of Emir of Ilorin belongs to the one of the three class of monarchs holding the title of Shehu in Northern Nigeria.
+The stool of Emir of Ilorin belongs to one of the three class of monarchs holding the title of Shehu in Northern Nigeria.
 The others are Shehu Usman Danfodio of Sokoto, Shehu El-Kanemi of Borno and Shehu Alimi Dan Janta of Ilorin.

 Alhaji Ibrahim Sulu-Gambari was turbaned as the Ciroman Ilorin by his late father and 9th Emir of Ilorin, Alhaji Zulkarnaini Muhammadu Gambari in 1984, while in active service as the Presiding Justice of the Court of Appeal, Ibadan Division.

 The 7th Emir of Ilorin, Shehu Shuaibu Dan Bawa who reigned from 1915 to 1919 was both his maternal great-grandfather (Shuaibu-Abdulkadir-Ayisatu-Ibrahim) and paternal great-grandfather (Shuaibu -Muhammadu Laofe-Zulkarnaini-Ibrahim) making him a prince and ultimately an Emir.

-Sulu Gambari's mother, Hajia Nma (died Monday June 4, 2019) was a princess.
-When His Royal Highness went on Hajj with his mother, while other pilgrims were busy carrying luggage up and down, Ibrahim Sulu-Gambari carried his mother, showing his affection.